 - Metabolic diseases

-Sings which may indicate a more serious health problem, include:
+Diarrhoea in dogs may sometimes indicate a more serious health problem.
+Signs may include:

 - Loss of appetite or thirst

 - Blood in the stool